cday960/aiddb-website/README.md

 which is much nicer.
 Plus this isolates all encryption logic so if something with that breaks we don't have to dig through all of the route files to find the problem.

 #### `custom_sql_class.py`
 Handling SQL connections with pyodbc is kind of a pain, so I wrote a class that does it automatically.
 It defaults to `aiddb@Columbia` unless a different server and db are provided.

-It should automatically connect and disconnect, as well as catch query errors and throw them as a `ConnectionError` consistently instead of a bunch of different types of exceptions.
-Right now, and for the forseeable future, it can only run `SELECT` queries, and will yell at you for trying anything else.
+It automatically connects and disconnects, as well as catches query errors and throw them as a `ConnectionError` consistently instead of a bunch of different types of exceptions.

+You can manually call the connect function to test user login info, or just create the object and let it connect itself, it makes no difference.

+In the future I would like to include functionality to have multiple databases in the `SQLConnection` object, so user info would be saved in the session and the list of databases is stored in the web db.
+Then any database the user has access to can be accessed without having to login again.

+Right now, and for the forseeable future, it can only run `SELECT` queries, and will yell at you for trying anything else (it prints a warning and returns an empty list).
 I don't see many use cases for modifications to the DB through an automatted process on the webapp, but that could change.
 It has the proper execution line in there, but it's commented out.

 ---